shrugs/songaday.world/README.md

 - [x] profile page
   - [x] auth gateways with redirect
   - [x] edit display name
-- [ ] create a minimann / onboarding
+- [ ] create-a-minimann / onboarding
   - [ ] search api
     - [ ] seed database with songs to search through
   - [ ] clicking song tags should start a search with that constraint /songs?tags=[]